.webp?width=300&name=AdobeStock_342206369_Editorial_Use_Only%20(1).webp)

 "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart."
 (Nelson Mandela)

-• Does the meaning of your brand name remain the same?
+- Does the meaning stay the same?

-• Can your brand name be pronounced by your target audience?
+- Can your brand name be pronounced by your target audience?

-• Are there any similar-sounding words spoken by the target audience?
+- Are there any similar-sounding words spoken by the target audience?
 Do they have good or bad connotations?

-• Are there any existing local brands with a similar name?
+- Are there any existing local brands with a similar name?

 "Think global, act local."
 These three brands took this slogan seriously and went on to create show-stopping, industry-shaking localization strategies.
 Here's their story: